 Here are some Userpilot features you can use when onboarding new users:

-• No-code builder: Creating flows with Userpilot is as simple as installing the Chrome extension, selecting the UI patterns you’d like to use, and then editing the content/settings to suit your use case.
-You can also use templates to create modals, slideouts, tooltips, and driven actions to streamline your in-app messaging strategy.
+• No-code builder: Creating flows with Userpilot is simple.
+You just need to install the Chrome extension, select the UI patterns you’d like to use, and then customize it with a visual editor.
+You can also use templates to create modals, slideouts, tooltips, and drive actions to streamline your in-app messaging strategy.

 Flow trigger settings in Userpilot